NarraBench: A Comprehensive Framework for Narrative Benchmarking: Benchmark Survey

 \paragraph{Lack of style-specific benchmarking.} We did not identify any benchmarks for allusion detection, figurative language production, imageability, complexity, or evaluative language use in language models.
 Figurative use of language is an important dimension for understanding narrative meaning.
 Benchmarking how effectively large language models recognize this intentional use of language is an important aspect of understanding their general narratological abilities.
 We encourage researchers to draw on existing methodologies and datasets in the fields of stylometry and metaphor detection when designing benchmarks for these aspects.

-\paragraph{Lack of subjectivity in responses.} All but two of the benchmarks surveyed constructed their ground truth in a deterministic manner, meaning LLMs \emph{must} respond with the correct answer from a set of possible responses to be considered correct.
+\paragraph{Lack of subjectivity in responses.} All but two of the benchmarks constructed their ground truth in a deterministic manner, meaning LLMs \emph{must} must correctly select an answer from a set of possible responses.
 As we note in \autoref{sec:relatedwork}, benchmark developers are now phasing this mode of judgment out in favour of allowing for a multiplicity of responses.
 This method is more accurate when considering ground truth is often based on annotations from multiple annotators, meaning ground truth begins as a distribution of responses.
 Non-deterministic responses likewise more proficiently capture the subjective quality of audience response, in that no two audience members will respond to a narrative in precisely the same way.
 The same expectation must be afforded to LLMs if their abilities are to be fairly judged \citep{plank-2022-problem, pichler-etal-2025-evaluating}.

 \paragraph{Per-token responses are still needed.} Early statistical NLP techniques were often built on lexical corpora attributing per-token scores for various linguistic phenomena.
 This enabled algorithms for assessing the phenomena over particular substrings, important for researchers interested in identifying unexpected failure modes over text input \citet{linROUGEPackageAutomatic2004}.
-The convenience of passing in an entire text to a LLM and receiving back a comprehensive answer has motivated benchmark developers to prefer holistic and global assessments over per-token discrete annotations.
+The convenience of passing in an entire text to a LLM and receiving back whole answers has motivated developers to prefer holistic/global assessments over discrete responses.
 This has the benefit of allowing language models the space to respond as they naturally would to a query of a similar nature, but evaluating per-token responses can elicit a more nuanced understanding of how language models represent complex semantics.
 We argue both approaches are important for narrative understanding and encourage benchmark developers to continue to value token-level benchmarking.